ServiceNow/azimuth/docs/docs/key-concepts/index.md

 that can be added by the user to identify a proposed action that should be done on a specific data sample.

-!!! example "Proposed actions examples"
+!!! example "Proposed action examples"

     * `relabel` to identify data samples whose labels should be changed.
     * `remove` to identify data samples that should be removed from the dataset.